Battle of Taxi on demand business in India

 Taxi companies use fundraising to sustain in this war.
 More they raise fund more they can provide a discount to users.
 More discount users get, more they prefer to ride and more users coming in, more trips per hour drivers get.
 So Ola and Uber tries to drop down the price to such level that small players can’t afford to operate at a price and are thrown out of the business as it happened in the case of TaxiForSure.
 As Ola has a fund of Softbank and Uber has a fund of Google Ventures, both are in competition of giving maximum incentives possible to drivers.
 While Meru believes they don’t need to provide incentives to the driver like Ola and Uber and still their revenue is higher than competitors.
 As of now Meru is burning very less cash for promotions but it has to more in future to stay in the market in this tight competition.
 Both Ola and Uber have legal tussle regarding many issues like they violate the regulatory law of running vehicles only CNG by using diesel instead as CNG is costly for drivers.

-As of now, whatever is the situation, drivers are earning more and customers are reaching the destination with the lowest fare so let’s wait and watch for upcoming future.
+As of now, whatever is the situation, drivers are earning more and customers are reaching the destination with the lowest fare, hence entrepreneurs turning to invest and developing an app like Ola, Uber, Meru Cab, etc. for their business as it ensures stable returns in the stiff market conditions.
+So let’s wait and watch for the upcoming future.